 History and Significance

 Gottfried Wilhelm Leibniz, a German mathematician and philosopher, is credited with fully documenting the binary system in the 17th century.
 He recognized its potential for simplifying calculations and representing logical propositions.
-However, it wasn't until the 20th century, with the rise of electronic computers, that the binary system became indispensable.
+That said, it wasn't until the 20th century, with the rise of electronic computers, that the binary system became indispensable.

 Claude Shannon, an American mathematician and electrical engineer, demonstrated in his 1937 master's thesis how Boolean algebra could be applied to electronic circuits.
 This breakthrough laid the groundwork for digital circuits that use binary digits to represent information.
 Today, the binary system is the backbone of all digital devices, from smartphones and laptops to supercomputers and embedded systems.
 The ability to efficiently convert base 10 to base 2 and vice versa is therefore crucial for anyone working with these technologies.